Asian American Policy Review 29th Edition

 - Contribution to scholarship and debates on AAPI issues

-- All submissions must be previously unpublished and based on original work
+- Be previously unpublished and based on original work;

-- Artwork.
-This includes graphic design, installation pieces, photography, and paintings.
+- Artwork includes graphic design, installation pieces, photography, and paintings.
 Please contact the AAPR for more information regarding submission guidelines.

 - Creative Writing pieces should be 500 to 7,000 words in length.
 This includes short stories, poetry, and excerpts from larger works of all genres.